spreadshirt/SpreadKit/Introduction.md

 Assuming you have installed CocoaPods (`sudo gem install cocoapods && pod setup`), you can run `pod install` and open the created `.xcworkspace` file with Xcode.

-In your Code, wherever you need SpreadKit, just:
+In your code, wherever you need SpreadKit, just:

 ```objc
 #import <SpreadKit/SpreadKit.h>